Glenomat/JSON-Builder-for-FFXIV-Crafting-Optimizer/README.md

-There are Multiple fields:
+There are Multiple fields:\n
-Base Level - The Level which the Item has
+Base Level - The Level which the Item has\n
-Difficulty - The Crafting Difficulty (Provided by Game) Durability - The Durability the Item has (Provided by Game) Id - The Item Id (Provided by https://eu.finalfantasyxiv.com/lodestone/playguide/db/) Real Level - The Real Item Level (Provided by http://www.garlandtools.org/db/) Max Quality - The Max Quality the Item can have (Provided by Game) Name - The Item Name (Provided by Name)
+Difficulty - The Crafting Difficulty (Provided by Game)\n Durability - The Durability the Item has (Provided by Game)\n Id - The Item Id (Provided by https://eu.finalfantasyxiv.com/lodestone/playguide/db/)\n Real Level - The Real Item Level (Provided by http://www.garlandtools.org/db/)\n Max Quality - The Max Quality the Item can have (Provided by Game)\n Name - The Item Name (Provided by Name)\n
-Suggested Craftsmanship - The Craftsmanship that is suggested to have (Provided by Game)
+Suggested Craftsmanship - The Craftsmanship that is suggested to have (Provided by Game)\n